slackhq/moshi-gson-interop/README.md

 ## Caveats

-* This uses an unreleased `nextSource()` API in Moshi, so it currently depends on 1.11.0-SNAPSHOT.
-  We will update to the stable version when it's released.
 * JsonQualifiers on a type in a Gson class will not be passed on to Moshi, as Gson (and the various tools around it) don't capture them.
 * Performance